joemoore/labs-practices-site/content/guides/tanzu-application-platform-inner-loop/index.md

     ```sh
     code $PROJECT_PATH/src/main/java/com/example/springboot/HelloController.java
     ```
     Update the line `return "Greetings from Spring Bot + Tanzu!";` to read anything else you want the web UI to reflect.
-Example: `return "Greetings from the Tanzu Developer Center!";`.
+Example: `return "Greetings from the Labs Practices Site!";`.
 Then save your changes.

     Once saved, you should see the logs start streaming again for the application booting.